 Ray parlays with the Comanches

 The Texans didn’t have a top director.
-James P Hogan was a Paramount go-to for B movies; he had directed their popular Bulldog Drummond pictures.
-He had been doing B Westerns since 1928 and did quite a few Buster Crabbe oaters in the 30s.
+James P Hogan was a Paramount go-to for B-movies; he had directed their popular Bulldog Drummond pictures.
+He had been doing B-Westerns since 1928 and did quite a few Buster Crabbe oaters in the 30s.
 But he did a reasonable job on The Texans, which, though verging on the second-rate, does at least rattle along nicely and makes some (very modest) attempt at character development.

-Drunken and crooked politicians in charge
+Drunken and crooked politicians in charge.
+So what's new?

 The writing (Bertram Millhauser, Paul Sloane and William Wister Haines) is a bit on the clunky side and seems very dated to us now.
 There are racist references that were perhaps acceptable in 1938 but certainly don’t pass muster when viewed by present-day audiences, such as when the heroine sings some ‘darkie songs’ to entertain her dinner guests.
 There are also too many comic or semi-comic characters and as a Western the picture lacks grit.
 May Robson as the Southern grandma is quite entertaining but what with Ray Hatton and Walter Brennan as amusing types, not to mention the drunken carpetbaggers, it’s all too light.